We're loading your data

-The purpose of this article is to help you when get paid when a client isn’t paying their invoices on time.
+The purpose of this article is to help you get paid when a client isn’t paying their invoices on time.
 You can prevent this situation by keeping outstanding invoices from killing your business.

 Before you send a nasty email open your calendar, get your copy of the invoice you sent, and get your facts straight.
 (Your LessAccounting invoice dashboard has all this information.)